-Log in to the Harmony Portal to access the latest version of the API Manager, Citizen Integrator, and Management Console or download the latest version of Design Studio and Private Agents.
+Log in to the Harmony Portal to access the latest version of the API Manager, Management Console, and Citizen Integrator or download the latest version of Design Studio and Private Agents.
 For support, visit Getting Support.

 What's New in Jitterbit Harmony Fall '18

 Discover what's new in Fall '18:

 Jitterbit now supports a Jitterbit Linux OS agent that is packaged in a Docker Container.
 Following the Docker standard approach to container deployment, you can deploy and run the Linux agent anywhere that Docker runs.
 A new Docker Agent version will be released at the time a new version of the Jitterbit Private agents is released.
 The Docker Agent is public with available tags and instructions on installing found at https://hub.docker.com/r/jitterbit/agent.

 - Jitterbit Harmony Private API Gateway